mengbinhao/jack-note/docs/english/NPR.md

 - 2021.7.2

   - seriousness n
-  - prove v | unproven
+  - prove v | unproven adj

   > What's so shocking is the fact that it has just continued on the same tune